TelerikAcademy/Web-Applications-with-Node.js/Course Project/README.md

 ### Bonus requirements - up to 10%

 - Setup a continious integration environment
-  - Jenkids, CircleCI, or anything else
+  - Jenkins, CircleCI, or anything else
 - Unit testing the client code
 - Usage of containers